 "Staten came out to my home and did an awesome job.
 I would tell anyone that needed plumbing work done to call Staten.
 They were on time and did a great job."

 "Best in town!
 Great friendly service and was able to come out asap!
-Highly recommend Staten plumbing and all of there staff!"
+Highly recommend Staten Plumbing HVAC Electric and all of there staff!"

 "Dustin did a great job!!
 Diagnosed our water pressure problem quickly, adjusted the pressure, found blockages in two lines, and had the water pressure back to normal in no time.
 Wonderful job!!
 We'd call him again in a minute!!"